 Shiogama

 While Tokyo’s fish markets may be famous, the actual sushi capital of Japan lies far to the north.
-Nestled into the Pacific coastline of Miyagi prefecture just a thirty-minute ride north-west from Sendai lies the port town of Shiogama, the “Sushi Capital of Japan.”
+Nestled just a thirty-minute ride north-west from Sendai lies the port town of Shiogama, the “Sushi Capital of Japan.”
 This charming port town is famous for its fish and for its connection to Matsushima Bay, one of Japan’s top three vistas.
 It is also a great place to experience art and Japanese traditional culture!

 Sushi